 Here is some advice I mostly stole for you from Prof. Siehler on how to write calculations with limits.
 If you heed this advice, you will communicate your work with limits more effectively and you will make fewer mistakes.
 That has a number of benefits for both you and me.
 For one, your calculations are more likely to be correct if your thinking and writing are more organized.
 Even if you make a mistake, I will have an easier time finding what went wrong and understanding why it went wrong, and also seeing what you did right.
 Think partial credit.
-When you review your own work later, you will also have an easier time following it if your writing is organized.
-Besides, in any kind of formal academic writing-and yes, your math homework and quizzes and exams are supposed to be examples of academic writing-the goal is to communicate your intellectual ideas to the reader effectively.
+In fact, if you end up with a final result that looks suspicious or makes no sense, you will also have an easier time finding the mistake in your own work if your work is organized.
+That can save you valuable time on an quiz or exam and may make the difference between finding and correcting your own mistake or leaving it to me to find it, which will cost you points.
+Even if you are doing your homework and are not under time pressure, it will save you frustration to be able to look back and find mistakes in your work easily because your writing is clear and organized.
+And if you did not make a mistake, that is great, but you will likely still come back to review your own work later, for example when you are preparing for a quiz/exam (this would be very wise to do), and you will also have an easier time following it if your writing is organized.
+Besides, in any kind of formal academic writing-and ves, your math homework and quizzes and exams are supposed to be examples of academic writing-the goal is to communicate your intellectual ideas to the reader effectively.
 So here we go.